A New World in the Depths of Microcrypt: Separating OWSGs and Quantum Money from QEFID: Introduction

-The results in~\cite{CCS24,BCN24} bear resemblances but are incomparable to \Cref{thm:efid-vs-owsg} since~\cite{CCS24} rules out PRSGs while constructing $1$-PRSGs (and hence, quantum commitments), and~\cite{BCN24} rules out OWSGs while constructing $1$-PRSGs (and hence, quantum commitments) and OWPuzzs whereas in \Cref{thm:efid-vs-owsg}, we construct \qefid pairs (and hence OWPuzzs, and quantum commitments) while ruling out OWSGs in the respective oracular worlds.
+Despite the similarities between our work and~\cite{BCN24,CCS24}, we outline a few technical differences between them.
+The work of \cite{CCS24} rules out PRSGs while constructing $1$-PRSGs (and hence, quantum commitments), and~\cite{BCN24} rules out OWSGs while constructing $1$-PRSGs (and hence, quantum commitments) and OWPuzzs.
+On the other hand, in \Cref{thm:efid-vs-owsg}, we construct \qefid pairs (and hence OWPuzzs, and quantum commitments) while ruling out OWSGs in the respective (unitary) oracular worlds.
 Notably, since one of the distributions in our construction of $\qefid$ pairs (see \Cref{con:efi}) is the uniform distribution, our works and~\cite{CCS24,BCN24} construct pseudorandom (but statistically far from the uniform) distributions but in different regimes.
 Namely, we construct a classical pseudorandom distribution but in a keyless regime, i.e., the quantum sampler simply samples a classical bit string, whereas \cite{CCS24,BCN24} construct $1$-PRSGs, which can be viewed as quantum pseudorandom distributions in a keyed regime, i.e., first, a classical key of size $\secp$ is sampled, and then a pure quantum state of size larger than $\secp$ is generated using the key.
 Note that it is not possible to construct a classical pseudorandom distribution in a keyed regime and also hope to rule out OWSGs, since such a keyed classical pseudorandom distribution will constitute a quantum-evaluatable PRGs, which trivially implies OWSGs.